 Working with documents in Dreamweaver

-What is this page aboutThis page gives information and instructions to insert, link and work with documents using Dreamweaver on a Trinity website.
+This page gives information and instructions on how to insert, link and work with documents using Dreamweaver.

 Personal data, including sensitive personal data, is information relating to a living individual who is, or can be, identified, either from the data or from the data in conjunction with other information.

-This is a highly regulated area therefore, please take the time to inform yourself of the Trinity policies in this area.:
+This is a highly regulated area, therefore please take the time to inform yourself of the Trinity policies in this area.:

 Adding a document to your webpage.